13.6 Policies and Guidelines

 Church units may not sponsor the following activities.
 Leaders, parents, and others who plan or participate in Church activities should be aware of these restrictions.

 If a bishop has a question about whether an activity is appropriate, he directs it to the stake president.
-Stake presidents may address questions to a member of the Presidency of the Seventy or the Area Presidency.
+Stake presidents may address questions to the Area Presidency.